micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 1.md

-And I applied myself by heart _and_ mind to seek and search out by [human] [^b]wisdom all human activity under heaven.
-It is a miserable business which [^c]God has given to the sons of man with which to busy themselves.
+And I applied myself by heart _and_ mind to seek and search out by [human] wisdom all human activity under heaven.
+It is a miserable business which God has given to the sons of man with which to busy themselves.